-During the third quarter of 2022, the Company acquired an approximate 80% majority interest in Noiseless Acoustics Oy ("NL Acoustics"), paying \$11.9 million in cash, net of cash acquired, during the year, with an immaterial amount payable in 2023.
+During the third quarter of 2022, the Company acquired an approximate 80% majority interest in Noiseless Acoustics Oy ("NL Acoustics"), paying \$11.9 million in cash, net of cash acquired, during the year.
 NL Acoustics, located in Helsinki, Finland, designs and manufactures acoustics imaging instruments and predictive maintenance solutions.
 NL Acoustics is part of the Digital Imaging segment.
 Goodwill resulting from the NL Acoustics acquisition will not be deductible for tax purposes.